Miss Lorraine

 Miss Lorraine is a French beauty pageant which selects a representative for the Miss France national competition from the region of Lorraine.
 The first Miss Lorraine was crowned in 1962, although the title was not used regularly until 1985.

-The current Miss Lorraine is Camille L'Étang, who was crowned Miss Lorraine 2025 on 11 October 2025.
+The current Miss Lorraine is Léane Froment, who was crowned Miss Lorraine 2026 on 12 September 2026.
 Three women from Lorraine have been crowned Miss France: